emmagrealy/djangoApp2/README.md

 - a new directory is a new folder!!

 TO DO LIST!!
-- be able to make a post
 - ignore the picture part just be able to have a title and caption
-- display a list (look at polls app)
-- be able to create a NEW post
 - be able to view an individual post
 - THEN focus on image